jonatan-kazmierczak/articles/pandemic-2020.md

 * taking away known regularity of life
 * devastation of the world economy

-This situation is most likely the fulfillment of very important prophecy written in the Bible, in the Book of Daniel.
+This situation seems to be a fulfillment of a very important prophecy given over 2,500 years ago to Daniel - respected Jew living in Persian empire.

 ## The prophecy
 The Book of Daniel, [chapter 12](https://biblehub.com/niv/daniel/12.htm), verses [11](https://biblehub.com/daniel/12-11.htm) (including all alternative translations) and [12](https://biblehub.com/daniel/12-12.htm), say: